vmware/dod-compliance-and-automation/vsphere/7.0/docs/known-issues.md

 **Workaround:**

-- OCSP recovation validation will no longer function and should be disabled.
-CRL recovation validation can be utilized instead to provide certificate revocation validation.
+- OCSP revocation validation will no longer function and should be disabled.
+CRL revocation validation can be utilized instead to provide certificate revocation validation.

 ### [VCSA-70-000285] Other default roles have cryptographic permissions